Generic Name: antihemophilic factor (recombinant) (AN-tye-HEE-moe-FIL-ik FAK-tor)

 - Talk with your doctor before you travel while you are using Advate.
 Be sure to take along enough of Advate for your treatment while you are traveling

-- Lab tests, including factor VIII levels, may be performed while you take Advate.
+- Lab tests may be performed while you take Advate.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: It is not known if Advate can cause harm to the fetus.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking Advate while you are pregnant.
 It is not known if Advate is found in breast milk.
 If you are or will be breast-feeding while you are using Advate, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of Advate:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

 Cough; diarrhea; headache; joint pain; nose or throat irritation; vomiting.

 Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest or throat; swelling of the mouth, face, lips, or tongue; unusual hoarseness); burning, numbness, or tingling; dizziness or light-headedness; fainting; flushing; nausea; shortness of breath.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.